mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 - The element `name` means the configuration property name.
 At the final the properties inside the `UsefulConfiguration` will be the prefix `quarkus.useful`.

-- The element `phase` indicates when this configurable will be visible.
-We have possible choices:
+- The element `phase` indicates when this configuration will be visible.

 ??? info "ConfigPhase enum"